-We hereby notify you that the annual meeting of shareholders of Aceto Corporation, a New York corporation (the "Company"), will be held on Thursday, December 2, 2004, at 10:00 a.m., Eastern Standard Time, at the Company's offices indicated above for the following purposes:
+We hereby notify you that the annual meeting of shareholders of Aceto Corporation, a New York corporation (the "Company"), will be held on Thursday, December 1, 2005, at 10:00 a.m., Eastern Standard Time, at the Company's offices indicated above for the following purposes:

-- o to elect seven directors to the board of directors to hold office for the following year and until their successors are elected; - o to ratify the appointment of KPMG LLP as the Company's independent auditors; and - o to transact any other business that may properly come before the meeting or any adjournment thereof.
+- o to elect seven directors to the board of directors to hold office for the following year and until their successors are elected; and - o to transact any other business that may properly come before the meeting or any adjournment thereof.

 The matters listed in this notice of meeting are described in the accompanying proxy statement.
-The Company's board of directors has fixed the close of business on October 7, 2004 as the record date for this year's annual meeting You must be a shareholder of record at that time to be entitled to notice of the annual meeting and to vote at the annual meeting.
+The Company's board of directors has fixed the close of business on October 7, 2005 as the record date for this year's annual meeting.
+You must be a shareholder of record at that time to be entitled to notice of the annual meeting and to vote at the annual meeting.